ArnaudBelcour/rhea_mapper/README.md

 ### taxonomy

-From an organism name or a taxonomy group, rhea_mapping will query Uniprot to retrieve the proteins associated to this organism/taxonomy and will create a draft metabolic network form it.
+From an organism name or a taxonomy group, rhea_mapper will query Uniprot to retrieve the proteins associated to this organism/taxonomy and will create a draft metabolic network form it.

 ````
 usage: rhea_mapper taxonomy [-h] -d DATABASE -o OUTPUT [-c CPU]